easystats/bayestestR/README.md

 computes a Bayesian equivalent of the p-value, related to the odds that a parameter (described by its posterior distribution) has against the null hypothesis (*h0*) using Mills’ (2014, 2017) *Objective Bayesian Hypothesis Testing* framework.
-It is mathematically based on the density at the Maximum A Priori (MAP) and corresponds to the density value at 0 divided by the density of the MAP estimate.
+It corresponds to the density value at 0 divided by the density at the Maximum A Posteriori (MAP).

 ``` r
 p_map(rnorm(1000, 1, 1))